harris-wan-analyst/mobile_iOS_apps/README.md

       - Number of apps by genre
       - Free vs Paid app statistics
       - Number and kinds of content offered (e.g. 4+ to 18+)
+      - Average statistics of number of devices and languages supported and number of screenshots shown for display

 2. Understand the top trending apps and genres
       - App average rating and total number of ratings